skylinejs/skyline/apps/docs/docs/environment.md

 });
 ```

 This minimal example only follows principle 1 by keeping the environment variable parsing in a single place.
-Prinicple 2 is partially covered as the type of each environment variable is validated (string, number, boolean).
+Principle 2 is partially covered as the type of each environment variable is validated (string, number, boolean).
 Let's rewrite the example above:

 ```ts
 import { SkylineEnv } from '@skyline-js/env';